aliasrobotics/ros1_fuzzer/docs/source/usage.rst

 The following examples show a trajectory message fuzzer utilized for fuzzing the ABB control node of the `ROS Industrial <https://github.com/ros-industrial>`_ project.
-Notice the settings block, which serves as a way to set the fuzz cases to launch and the output of the fuzzer.
+Notice the settings block, which serves as a way to set the fuzz cases to launch, and the output of the fuzzer.
 The :class:`ros1_fuzzer.process_handling.FuzzedLocalProcessHandler` class serves to detect changes in the target node, detecting when this node has crashed.